root-project/web/manual/index.md

 toc_label: ROOT Manual
 ---

-<center><b>
-<p style="border:1px; border-style:solid; border-color:#AAAAAA; background-color:#eec1d5; padding: 0.5em;">UNDER CONSTRUCTION</p>
-</b></center>

 <div style="border:1px; border-style:solid; border-color:#AAAAAA; background-color:#c4f1d8; padding: 0.5em;">

-The ROOT Manual provides detailed information about the use and applications of ROOT, the object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage in high-energy physics.
+The <b>ROOT Manual</b> provides detailed information about the use and applications of
+<b>ROOT</b>, the object-oriented framework that provides all the functionalities needed
+to deal with big data processing, statistical analysis, visualization and storage in high- energy physics.

 <br><br>